 Derivative financial instruments are financial contracts, the value of which is derived from the value of the underlying assets, indices, interest rates or currency rates.
 The Plan uses derivatives to manage financial risk and to enhance returns.
 Derivative contracts are transacted either in the over-the-counter (OTC) market or on regulated exchanges.
-Derivative financial instruments held by the Plan consist of foreign exchange forward contracts.
+Derivative financial instruments held by the Plan consist of foreign exchange forward contracts and interest rate futures.

 Foreign exchange forward contracts are negotiated agreements that are transacted between counterparties in the OTC market.
-Foreign exchange forward contracts are contractual obligations to exchange one currency for another currency at a specified price at a predetermined future date based on the notional amount specified in the contract.
+Foreign exchange forward contracts are contractual obligations to exchange one currency for another currency at a specified price at a predetermined future date.